-Five Most Memorable Tracks From Gravediggaz’s ’6 Feet Deep’ Album
+Five Best Songs From Gravediggaz’s ’6 Feet Deep’ Album

 How about some horror core?
 Twenty years ago, De La Soul producer Prince Paul and the mastermind behind the Wu-Tang Clan machine, the RZA, joined forces with rappers Frukwan and the late Too Poetic to form Gravediggaz.

 Under adopted alter egos — RZA as the Rzarector, Prince Paul as the Undertaker, Too Poetic as the Grym Reaper and Frukwan as the Gatekeeper — the group recorded tracks together during the early ’90s while in search of a label home for their project.
 After a number of declines from various record companies, the foursome eventually signed with Gee Street Records and released their debut album, ’6 Feet Deep.’